My favorite things to eat, drink and do in Santa Fe || Updated July 2022

 Black Bird Saloon: Located in the tiny, artsy town of Cerillos (about 30 minutes from Santa Fe) this is a prime spot to sit back and enjoy the local color in "enchanting, dusty, wild West style".
 Owners Patrick and Kelly have created a welcoming, genuine space with wonderfully creative, fresh food (try "The Smelter Grilled Cheese": Smoked Trout, Irish Whiskey Cheddar, Mascarpone, Apple & Onion Jam on Rustic Bread) and local beers on tap.
 I almost don't want to tell anyone about this place so I can keep it to myself.

-Opuntia Cafe: Another place I almost don't want to tell anyone about.
-The food here is healthy and delicious, as are the drinks -- from beer and wine to teas and iced matcha lattes.
-Described as a "tea house within a glasshouse" the setting is bright and comforting -- wood and windows.
-Perhaps my favorite thing about this warm spot is the "shop within a shop" selling beautifully selected and potted succulents and cactus.
+Opuntia Cafe: My previous draft of this post noted Opuntia as "another place I almost don't want to tell anyone about."
+Well, too late for that!
+With its recent move to the Railyard District, and subsequent build-out of a new space, Opuntia has been swooned over everywhere–from AFAR to TIME.
+The eclectic, internationally-inspired menu is healthy and delicious, as are the drinks -- from beer and wine to teas and iced matcha lattes.
+Described as a "tea house within a greenhouse" the setting is bright and comforting–as are the beautifully selected and potted succulents and cactus that are also available.

 Geronimo: I call this the Canlis (for you Seattle-folk) of Santa Fe -- they have the secret of good service all figured out.
 And the food is amazing too.
 And, so is the location.
 In summer, it’s great to sit on the patio and watch the action on Canyon Road.
 In winter, snuggle into a corner table in the back room and get warmed by fine wine and, if you're lucky, your own personal kiva.